Follow the construction of Dragon’s Fury, the Maurer Söhne spinning coaster, ahead of its opening in 2004.

 12th January 2004

-Only the first drop was left to be erected.
-The world’s largest Immelmann turn was now complete, dwarfing the equivalent on Spinball Whizzer at Alton Towers.
-The playhouse continued to progress, with the sides of the building going up.
-The first dragon had also arrived on site, along with a large amount of mesh that was used to construct the rockwork and other theming in the area.
+By January, only the first drop was left to be installed.
+The impressive Immelmann turn was completed, dwarfing the equivalent on Spinball Whizzer at Alton Towers and taking the title of the largest version of the element to date.
+Dragon’s Playhouse continued to progress, with the sides of the building attached.
+The first dragon character had arrived on site, along with a large amount of framework and mesh that was used to construct the rockwork and other theming in the area.

 16th January 2004